-This event is co-sponsored by the Department of Computer Science and the Department of Mathematical Sciences in the College of Arts & Sciences and the POET Center for Business Analytics in the Beacom School of Business.
+This event is co-sponsored by the Department of Computer Science and the Department of Mathematical Sciences in the College of Arts & Sciences.

 Data is collected everywhere, but how is it being structured, organized and analyzed for real-world applications?